saurabhthareja90/aem-intellij-plugin/README.md

 IntelliJ platform plugin for Adobe Experience Manager.
 Plugin is compatible with all IntelliJ Platform products.

-Project is in early development stage. **Reporting issues is highly appreciated**.
+**Reporting issues and requesting features is highly appreciated**.

-New features will be added systematically.
-Work progress and planned features can be found on [projects boards](https://github.com/karollewandowski/aem-intellij-plugin/projects).

 ## Installation